tubs-alg/cg-shop-instances-frontend/README.md

 # CG:SHOP Instances Project Frontend

-Frontend for the benchmark instances project.
+Frontend for the CG:SHOP Instances Collection.
 Will run in conjunction with an backend API server.

 ## Project setup